patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/Development_Plan/Issue_13_Position_Manager.md

 ### **Related** (Related but not blocking)
 - Issue #14: Risk Manager (will use PositionManager for exposure calculations)
-- Epic 1: TradeHistoryRepository, Position model
+- Epic 1: TradeRepository, Position model

 ---